parizkh/resource-conservation-in-genetic-code/README.md

 # Resource conservation in the genetic code

-This repository contains the code used to replicate the analysis of resource conservation in the genetic code by [Shenhav & Zeevi, Science, 2020](https://science.sciencemag.org/content/370/6517/683.full).
+This repository contains the code used to analyze resource conservation in the genetic code.
+Details can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.02.04.429873v1).

 How to use the Jupyter notebook:
 * run using **Python 3**